Paintings

 How will my painting be wrapped?

-Do you do special commissions (paintings)?
+Do you take commissions (paintings)?

 Klaus’ Greenman, red stoneware, 15” x 15”, 2021